A link to reset your password has been sent to your email

 You will be driven from Amboseli National Park to Tsavo East National Park.
 First, you will be traveling in a south-easterly direction, where the route will pass to the north of Mount Kilimanjaro before branching north to Emali.
 From there, the main Nairobi - Mombasa road leads southeast to the Tsavo East National Park, entering Voi Gate.
 The journey will last approximately four hours and a half.
 The route details and journey times may vary depending on road conditions.

-You will arrive at Voi Wildlife Lodge for check-in and then, later in the afternoon, you will enjoy a game drive through the Tsavo East National Park.
+You will arrive at Voi Safari Lodge for check-in and then, later in the afternoon, you will enjoy a game drive through the Tsavo East National Park.
 Tsavo East is separated from the western part of the park by the railway linking Nairobi to Mombasa.
 No fence separates the two parks at present, allowing animals to move freely from one place to another.

 You will enjoy breakfast, then you will enjoy the en-route game drive in the Tsavo East National Park as you head to Mombasa.
 The main Nairobi - Mombasa road runs between Tsavo East and Tsavo West and is joined typically at either Voi or Manyani.
 From here, the road leads southeast through the Taru Desert, an arid, scorched wilderness.